Archean: Environment

-Astronomers think that the Sun had about 75–80 percent of the present luminosity, yet temperatures on Earth appear to have been near modern levels only 500 million years after Earth's formation (the faint young Sun paradox).
+Astronomers think that the Sun had about 75–80 percent of its present luminosity, yet temperatures on Earth appear to have been near modern levels only 500 million years after Earth's formation (the faint young Sun paradox).
 The presence of liquid water is evidenced by certain highly deformed gneisses produced by metamorphism of sedimentary protoliths.
 The moderate temperatures may reflect the presence of greater amounts of greenhouse gases than later in the Earth's history.
+Extensive abiotic denitrification took place on the Archean Earth, pumping the greenhouse gas nitrous oxide into the atmosphere.
 Alternatively, Earth's albedo may have been lower at the time, due to less land area and cloud cover.